Credit: Courtesy of the American Memory Collection.

 The groups will be assigned the following materials, available on EDSITEment resources:

-Student groups will analyze the assigned photographs, prose pieces, and poems using the "Media Comparison Chart: Cubing Exercise" on page 1 of the PDF (see Preparing to Teach This Lesson, above, for download instructions).
+Student groups will analyze the assigned photographs, prose pieces, and poems using the "Media Comparison Chart: Cubing Exercise" on page 1 of the PDF (see Preparation Instructions, above, for download instructions).
 The analysis is intended to help students prepare for presenting these materials to the class and to encourage them to make connections between the sights Whitman saw during the Civil War, the prose pieces he wrote, and his poems.
 When creating a script for their presentation, students should find useful material in their answers to the cubing exercise.

 If you are unfamiliar with cubing, the "Media Comparison Chart" contains basic instructions.
 In addition, the "Sample Cubing Exercise Answers" on pages 2–3 of the PDF offer one set of sample answers for the "Hundred Day March" media.